Recommendations For Silent Auction Success

 - Detailed post auction reporting

-Good check-in records are an important factor for future event invitations and issuing thank you for attending the event.
-It is not important if your attendee won items or not, they were involved in the successful event.
+Good check-in records are an important factor for future event invitations and issuing thank you for attending the event is a best practice.
+It is not important if your attendee won items or not, they were involved in the success of the event.
 The thank you letter needs not to be elaborate and can easily be personalized with a mail merge software program.
 Thank you letters are an inexpensive investment in your supporter base recognizing both attendees and your donors, and everyone likes to get happy mail!
 Interested in learning more or discussing any of these silent auction elements?
-Contact us!